MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-run-codespaces.md

     npm install
     ```

-2. Run the following command run all the services such as the databases, and start all the applications in the `./packages` folder.
+2. Run the following command to run all the services such as the databases, and start all the applications in the `./packages` folder.

     ```bash
     npm run start